IMPOSSIBLE WANTS

 Over 50 St. Louis residents responded to the questions: “What do you want that you can’t have?” and “How do you deal with this impossibility?”

-A team of poets gathered responses to these questions over many months in a variety of St. Louis neighborhoods and public sites.
-The poets used each response gathered by participants’ answers to create a poem, or an “answer,” to the participant’s impossibility.
+A team of poets gathered responses to these two questions over many months in a variety of St. Louis neighborhoods and public sites (cafes, bars, sidewalks, bicycle shops, parks).
+For each response the poets received, they created a poem, or an “answer” to the participant’s impossibility.
 Using carbon paper, the poets created three copies in real time: one for the participant, one for the poet, and one for the project’s archives.

-A team of visual artists then created Linocut tiles in response to the poems.
-Finally, the Impossible Wants team went out into the streets with the St. Louis City Street Department to fill potholes with the tiles.
-Underneath each tile was roadfill, and embedded in the roadfill was a refined and edited copy of the poem-desire-answer that generated that tile, as a seed.
+A team of visual artists created Linocut tiles in response to the poems that most moved them to make.
+In the final state of the project, after a variety of Linocut tiles had been produced by a variety of artists, the Impossible Wants team went into the streets with the St. Louis City Street Department to fill potholes with the tiles.
+The experts became students, as poets and artists learned and witnessed how to fill potholes from the City Road Crew, who generously shared their craftsmanship and insights on the history of the city’s roads.
+Underneath each tile lay roadfill, and embedded in the roadfill lay a refined and edited copy of the poem-desire-answer that had generated its tile, as a seed.

 COMMUNITY ENGAGED ART AS PUBLIC RITUAL